Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in Wisconsin they're two separately licensed services, and the difference decides who pays.

-A semi-private nursing-home room in Minnesota runs about $146,000 a year, well above the national midpoint and more than most families can cover out of pocket for years.
+A nursing home is the priciest long-term care in Minnesota, costing more than most families can cover out of pocket for years.

-If you're pricing assisted living for a parent in Minnesota, plan around roughly $5,825 a month, which is close to the national figure.
+If you're pricing assisted living for a parent in Minnesota, plan around roughly $6,572 a month, about $78,870 a year.

 In Maryland, memory care has a precise legal name: an Alzheimer's Special Care Unit inside a licensed Assisted Living Program.